Taiwan secures participation in all table tennis events of the Paris Olympics - ExBulletin

 Lin is also Taiwan's only rower to win an Olympic medal in table tennis at the 2021 Tokyo Olympics, winning bronze in mixed doubles with his former partner Cheng I-ching ().

-Lin's participation means Taiwan's young table tennis prodigy will compete against 15 other pairs for the chance to win a second medal.
+Lin's participation means Taiwan's young table tennis prodigy will compete against 15 other pairs for a chance to win a second medal.

 Wu added that the full list of Taiwanese table tennis players for the Paris Olympics will be confirmed in mid-June when the latest world rankings are released.